A co-op organiser packing food.

 The Cooperation Town network is coordinated by a not-for-profit workers cooperative (limited company).

-Our core co-op organisers are Katie Higgins, Shiri Shalmy, Fabian Fausten, Fateha McDaniel, William Lim, Saul Jones, and Kevin Biderman.
+Our London co-op and movement organisers are Katie Higgins, Shiri Shalmy, Fabian Fausten, Fateha McDaniel, Saul Jones and Kevin Biderman.

-The Gospel Oak Living Room organisers are Caroline Nalwoga and Marian Malaki.
+The Gospel Oak Living Room organisers are Caroline Nalwoga, Marian Malaki and Cynthia Mulvihill

 Cooperation Town in the news